grishmaaa/omnicomni/SERVICE_LEVEL_AGREEMENT.md

 **Between:** OmniComni AI Video Generator
 **And:** Customer
-**Effective Date:** January 1, 2025
+**Effective Date:** January 2025

 ---

 ## 1. SERVICE DESCRIPTION

-OmniComni provides an AI-powered video generation platform that allows customers to create professional videos from text prompts.
+OmniComni is a **new AI-powered video generation platform** that allows customers to create professional videos from text prompts.
+We are a startup in active development.

 ### Services Included:
 - AI video generation from text prompts
-- Multiple quality tiers (HD, Full HD, 4K)
+- Multiple quality options (as available)
 - Cloud storage for generated videos
-- API access (Enterprise tier)
+- Email support
-- Technical support
+- Regular updates and improvements

 ---